Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 3. Each process inits the model.

-.. note:: Make sure to set the random seed before the instantiation of a ``Trainer()`` so that each model initializes with the same weights.

 4. Each process performs a full forward and backward pass in parallel.

 5. The gradients are synced and averaged across all processes.